 How did I do?
 I mean, some writers suggest or say or infer ideas or rumors.
 I predicted EXACT EVENTS.
 My Islanders foil Kool Aid Rob critiqued me saying that if I was so smart, why wasn’t I an NHL GM, and my family should be disappointed in my not raking in NHL GM dough.
 Based on Garth Snow, that dough is Cookie.
 But he’s probably right.

-But he does have a point.
 Why can a layperson see so many obvious things that a professional can not.

 Now, when I say professional GM, understand that a professional GM is not exactly the same thing as a professional teacher or doctor.
 Those jobs have qualifications.